nixworks/public/news/2011/07/17/arab-spring-2011-egyptian-revolution-ousted-egyptian-leader-hosni-mubarak-suffers-stroke-falls-into-coma.md

 ### [2011-07-17](/news/2011/07/17/index.md)

-# Arab Spring.
-2011 Egyptian revolution: Ousted Egyptian leader Hosni Mubarak suffers stroke, falls into coma.
+# Arab Spring: 2011 Egyptian revolution: Ousted Egyptian leader Hosni Mubarak suffers stroke, falls into coma.

 Hosni Mubarak&#039;s lawyer says the former Egyptian president is in a coma just weeks before he is due to stand trial on charges of corruption and murder.